Lobanokivan11/sailfishos-uithemer/README.md

 Builds for armv7hl and i486 available on [OpenRepos](https://openrepos.net/content/fravaccaro/ui-themer).

+## Usage guide

+A usage guide is available [here](docs/guide.md).

 ## Roadmap

-Roadmap and features will be tracked down on the [Trello dashboard](https://trello.com/b/WwLwj2eu/ui-themer).
+Roadmap and features will be tracked on the [Trello dashboard](https://trello.com/b/WwLwj2eu/ui-themer).

 ## Credits